2023 Best Animal Science Schools in the Southwest Region

 Top 10 Best Animal Science Schools

 Our analysis found Texas A&M University - College Station to be the best school for animal science students who want to pursue a degree in the Southwest Region .
-Located in the city of College Station, Texas A&M College Station is a public school with a very large student population.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 After completing their degree, animal science graduates from Texas A&M College Station carry an average student debtload of $17,592.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $314.